 Healthy and happy?
 What are you doing to look after your heart?

-This week has two heart related awareness days, (links below).
-Use this week to check and test what you could be doing differently to help improve your heart health.
+Each awareness day is an opportunity to check and test what you could be doing differently to help improve your heart health.

-We invest a lot of time and energy working towards our future but the cold hard facts are that if we don’t look after our physical and mental health we may not be well enough to enjoy the benefits of our years of hard work.
+We invest a lot of time and energy working towards our future, however, the cold hard facts are that if we don’t look after our physical and mental health we may not be well enough to enjoy the benefits of our years of hard work.

 None of this will be news to you.
 This information is out there, we all know what we should be doing to look after ourselves, what we are failing to do is prioritise the time and energy to look after ourselves.